cunger/escape-velocity/content/patchwork.md

 math: false
 ---

-The list of resources below is growing and evolving as I proceed on a slow but steady learning journey towards nuclear proficiency and technical software engineering.
+The list of resources below is growing and evolving as I proceed on a slow but steady learning journey.
 As Marie Curie said: _Now is the time to understand more._

 # Bookshelf

+📖 Knapp, Langill: Industrial network security.

 📖 Baier, Katoen: Principles of model checking.

 📚 Platzer: Logical Foundations of cyber-physical systems.

-📚 Hutchinson: A student's guide to numerical methods.

 # Selected courses